Floorp-Projects/Floorp/taskcluster/docs/action-implementation.rst

 Creating a Callback Action
 --------------------------
 A *callback action* is an action that calls back into in-tree logic.
-That is, you register the action with title, description, context, input schema and a python callback.
+That is, you register the action with name, title, description, context, input schema and a python callback.
 When the action is triggered in a user interface, input matching the schema is collected, passed to a new task which then calls your python callback, enabling it to do pretty much anything it wants to.